weih/railsready/README.md

 Please note: If you are running on a super slow connection your sudo session may timeout and you'll have to enter your password again.
 If you're running this on an EC2 or RS instance it shouldn't be problem.

-Just install either NGINX or Apache, run passenger-install-nginx-module or passenger-install-apache-module, upload your app, point your vhost config to your apps public dir and go!
+Just install either NGINX or Apache, then run `passenger-install-nginx-module` or `passenger-install-apache2-module` from bash prompt, upload your app, point your vhost config to your apps public dir and go!

 A note about RVM+passenger+nginx:
 Passenger installed via RVM can't locate the OpenSSL package installed on Ubuntu.
 A user contributed fix is as follows: